Nicholas Barré: Return to Paris

 In 1675, Barré returned to Paris where he continued to found schools, which he called the schools of the Holy Infant Jesus.
 He was assisted in this by Marie de Lorraine, Duchess of Guise, one of the wealthiest people in the kingdom, who funded and housed a school for training teachers of the Institute in her own palace.

 Barré encouraged the first members of the Institute to offer human and spiritual support in a variety of ways depending on the needs of those they met.
 He encouraged them to go out to people in their surroundings; to find those who had lost direction in their lives and to look after people who were sick and abandoned:

 ‘It is in the valley of the greatest misfortune and tears that God is pleased to bring the soul to the heights – heights that reach even the infinity of God’s greatness.
 Experience shows that one can see the stars shining more brightly from the bottom of a well than in full daylight from the ground above’.

 Because they lived in a house in rue St Maur the sisters became known as the Dames de St Maur.
 In 1691 the communities of Rouen and Paris split.
 The Sisters of Providence in Rouen, became a diocesan institute with a missionary outreach in Madagascar and Central Africa.
 The Sisters of St Maur in Paris became an institute of pontifical right with communities in five continents.

 Death

 Nicolas Barré’s health, never too robust, was deteriorating and eventually he was confined to the infirmary in his Minim community.
 He continued to see people who came to visit him and to deal with the concerns of his newly founded institute.
 He died in Paris on 31 May 1686 at the age of 64.

 Legacy

 The work of Nicolas Barré is carried on today worldwide by the Institute of Infant Jesus Sisters and by the women and men who take him as their inspiration.

+Barré's spiritual writings were approved by theologians on 5 May 1936.
 Barré was beatified on 7 March 1999 by Pope John Paul II at St. Peter's Basilica in Rome, where 7,000 children from his schools were present to witness the beatification ceremony.